 Programming would be a bit useless without being able to evaluate conditions using if/end and switch statements.
 If/Else statements is obviously a great tool, but they aren’t optimal (or necessary) in all situations.
 And so I introduce you to … PHP Shorthand If Notation or the Ternary Operator.

-When you’re working with a complex page that has a load of areas on-screen, making use of this small function below to scroll to the location will enhance you’re user experience by saving them needing to scroll… take them straight to it!
+When you’re working with a complex page that has a load of areas on-screen, making use of this jQuery Scroll page to position of an element/div function below to scroll to the location will enhance you’re user experience by saving them needing to scroll… take them straight to it!

 Having booked tickets a lifetime ago (or felt like it), the day finally came.

 We were in the queue around 10/10:30PM and so we were about the first people in… so picnic rug in hand set up fort middle center just 2 or 3 rows from the front of the pleb partition. while the queues for entrance stretch through Hyde Park on a glorious day unlike the damp start to the weekend.
 But we did visit the Park while The Killers were on, crowd was nowhere near as big as Saturday but nonetheless sounded like a good show from what I heard under my tree from the rain.
 And ‘wet’ our appetite for Jon Bon Jovi on the Saturday…

 Get element with CSS class name or id with jQuery, jQuery is extremley powerful and a time (and even life) saver, using jQuery, you can get elements with CSS class name and id easily without too much blood and tears!